Radiologic Technologists and Technicians Overview

 2. Midwestern State University, Wichita Falls (Wichita Falls, Texas)

-3. Kaplan University (Multiple Campus Locations)
+3. Purdue University Global (Multiple Campus Locations)

 4. Ultimate Medical Academy (Multiple Campus Locations)